divudaroch67/automatic-door-triple-authentication/README.md

 A detailed write-up of the project, including design decisions and testing, is available in [formal project report.pdf](./formal%20project%20report.pdf).

+## Presentation

+The project's presentation slides are available in [presentation.pptx](./presentation.pptx).

 ## Future Improvements

 - Mobile app / push notification integration for alerts